badal-io/devops-challenge/Readme.md

     - env_code:                  `p`
     - random string:        `dg64`

--	The “env_code” string must be parsed from the `environment` variable using a Terraform function inside the module.
+-	The `"env_code”` string must be parsed from the `environment` variable using a Terraform function inside the module.
 -	Assume that a network (VPC) is already created, `"network-prod"` .
 If it's required by the provider, declare a subnetwork as well.
 -	Variables such as Region, Zone, Labels should not be hardcoded.
 -   Public IP provisioning must be contoled by a Boolean switch: `true/false`.